RogerSJR2004/Data-Analytics-Projects/README.md

 📊 Datascience-Analytics-Projects

-Welcome to the Datascience-Analytics-Projects repository — a comprehensive portfolio demonstrating my capabilities across the data value chain, including business analysis, data analytics, and machine learning.
+Welcome to the Datascience-Analytics-Projects repository — a comprehensive portfolio demonstrating my capabilities across the data value chain, including business analysis, data analytics.
 Each project here reflects practical, real-world problem-solving with a strong emphasis on analytical thinking, data storytelling, and technical execution.

 🗂 Repository Overview
 This repository is organized into the following core directories: